OfficialWhatuhh/MapModPack/README.md

+THIS IS NOT DONE, IT WILL BE DONE IN A FEW DAYS

 FiveM Server Modpack

 Welcome to the FiveM Server Modpack, a curated collection of mods designed to transform the visual and structural experience of your FiveM server.
 This modpack includes a variety of enhancements, from lush trees to improved highways and additional buildings, giving your server a fresh and immersive look.